-The idea for Faux Gras came from a great book called “Très Green, Très Clean, Très Chic“.
-I expanded on the original recipe, giving it a complexity (arguably) at least the equal of actual foie gras.
-The dried forest mushrooms are packed with umami and bring an incredible aroma and flavor.
+The idea for faux gras or vegetarian foie gras came from a great book called “Très Green, Très Clean, Très Chic“.
+I expanded on the original recipe, giving it complexity to at least equal (arguably) actual foie gras.
+The dried forest mushrooms are packed with umami and bring an incredible aroma and flavour.
 This is layered on the earthiness of the lentils, nuts, and tahini to create something greater than the sum of its parts.

 So many recipes on delectabilia include garlic in some form.
 Roasted, sautéed, black, and here… pickled.
-As with roasted and black garlic, the harsh component of raw garlic that puts many people off is greatly subdued by the pickling process.
-It leaves a bright fresh sensation that perfectly complements the rich complexity of the faux gras.
+This garlic stuffed chicken dish includes three different forms of garlic – black, roasted, and raw.
+The pickling process greatly subdues the harsh component of raw garlic that puts many people off as with roasted and black garlic.
+It leaves a bright, fresh sensation that perfectly complements the rich complexity of the faux gras.
 A perfectly balanced mouthful!

 - 1 head of garlic with consistently sized cloves